Compensation for victims of crime

 - Make a claim for criminal injuries sustained from April 2009

-To apply for compensation under the Justice and Security Act you must phone the Compensation Services to obtain an application form on 0300 200 7887.
+To apply for compensation under the Justice and Security Act you must phone the Compensation Services for an application form on 0300 200 7887.
 Following the call your claim will be registered and an application form (C2) will be issued to either you or your solicitor.

 How Compensation Services makes a decision

-As soon as your application is received your details will be registered and a request will be made for a police report in relation to the incident.
+As soon as your application is received your details will be registered and a request will be made for a police report about the incident.
 You will be sent an acknowledgement letter.
 Once the police report is received, a caseworker will look at your claim and decide whether further information is needed, for example, medical evidence or loss of earnings details.

 Appealing against a decision

 If you are unhappy with the decision made by Compensation Services, you can request a review of the decision, which should be made within three months from the date of the first decision.
 A separate review branch within the Agency will independently re-assess your claim, and at this stage further information may be requested.
 You will be notified who your review caseworker is once your request for a review is received.

 If you are unhappy with the review decision, you can appeal the decision to the Criminal Injuries Compensation Appeals Panel for Northern Ireland (CICAPNI), which is an independent organisation outside the remit of Compensation Services.
 Your appeal should be made within three months of the review decision being issued.